semrekkers/eolian/README.md

 Documentation for all modules and synthesizer features can be found on the [Wiki](https://github.com/brettbuddin/eolian/wiki).
 I'll also be posting tutorials there soon.

 A small set of example racks are maintained in the [examples directory](https://github.com/brettbuddin/eolian/tree/master/examples).

-I keep all of my personal racks at [brettbuddin/eolian-racks](https://github.com/brettbuddin/eolian-racks).
-Be warned that some of them might be out of date due to changes and new features in Eolian.
 I also frequently post [short videos on Instagram](https://www.instagram.com/brettbuddin) of things I've been able to get out of it.

 ## Contributing